evelyh/pick-the-ink/README.md

         - By clicking the `delete` button in the popup, you are confirming the deletion, otherwise, the image will stay.
       - Post available timeslots
         - Post artists' available timeslots, so that client can book the appointment based on the available timeslots.
+        - The `post available timeslots` button will only show, when the artist set a valid home location.
+Since this is for updating the avaailable timeslots for clients to book appoinmtment, a valid home location is needed.

     **Notes for Profile (Important!):**
     - For each user, he/she can only edit their own profile page (and gallery page, for artists), and view limited profile info on other users' profile page.